Treating Heroin Addiction

 The best treatment for you will depend on your needs.
 But certain medications combined with behavioral therapy may help most.
 Detoxification is usually the first step.
 This helps relieve symptoms while your body adjusts to a drug-free state.

 Methadone has been used to treat heroin abuse for more than 30 years.
 It works by relieving your craving for the drug.
 When used as prescribed, it doesn’t make you tired or groggy.
 And it doesn’t affect your normal routine.
 You take methadone once a day.
-Instead of methadone, you may use a new medicine such as buprenorphine.
-Naltrexone is another medicine that can be used after detoxification to prevent relapse.
+Instead of methadone, you may use newer drugs such as naltrexone or buprenorphine, which work in different ways to help you limit your use.

 There are many types of behavioral therapy to treat drug dependency.
 Some therapies help change the way you think and act.
 Others, such as contingency management therapy, reward you for staying drug-free.
 These treatments may be part of a residential or outpatient program.
 In a residential program, you live with others who have the same problem.
 You may stay in treatment for